insertjokehere/willhughes.name/content/post/fun_and_games_and_xenial.md

 2. {{< ann_text 2>}} `/dev/sda` in the diagrams
 3. {{< ann_text 3>}} `/dev/md0`
 4. {{< ann_text 4>}} This whole crazy scheme could have been avoided if I had a pair of large SSDs I could setup as RAID 0.
 Donations gratefully accepted.
 5. {{< ann_text 5>}} This is called 'write-back' caching.
 It is also possible to configure LVM cache to use a 'write-through' scheme where writes go directly to the slow disk.
-This is safer - if the fast disk fails before data has been copied back to the slow disk, you will loose it - but has a performance penalty
+This is safer - if the fast disk fails before data has been copied back to the slow disk, you will loose it - but has a performance penalty, but I consider the risk of loss in 'write-back' to be acceptable. 'write-through' is designed more for systems that are using volatile storage systems like battery-backed RAM disks as cache.
+If power was to go out unexpectedly, you would loose the cache volume and everything that didn't get written back.
+With an SSD if I loose power when I reboot the data is still there, and LVM can finish its write-back.
+6. {{< ann_text 6>}} Yes, I do make regular backups of all the critical parts of my system, I'm going through this excercise to try and avoid having to replace the non-critical stuff that I don't backup because of storage limits.
+As I said before, Donations gratefully accepted